jobrunr/website/content/en/documentation/pro/job-chaining.md

 ---
-title: "Job Chaining"
+version: "business"
+title: "Workflows using Job Chains"
-subtitle: "Reuse existing service methods and chain jobs for cleaner code and and immediate overview of your business process"
+subtitle: "Reuse existing service methods and chain jobs for cleaner code and an immediate overview of your business process"
 date: 2020-08-27T11:12:23+02:00
 layout: "documentation"
 menu: